sonyhome/FAB_LED/README.md

 The library's bit-banging core code should work on most CPUs, for all frequencies over 8MHz.
 It is written in C, and the compiler adjusts the timings at compile time.
-In contrast, other libraries implement bit-banging in assembly and only support CPUi frequencies that they have  hardcoded.
+In contrast, other libraries implement bit-banging in assembly and only support CPU frequencies that they have been hardcoded.

 # Releases

+April 01, 2016 - Beta with 3 examples, one for infinite LED strips, one printing stats to Serial console,
+                 hearbeat on pin13/PortB5, the LED on the Arduino Uno board Added apa104, ws2812b and ws2812 classes.
+The ws2812b class by default will have the most aggressive timings to push data 2X faster to the strips.
+                 Bug fixes: example function declarations reformated to compile on Mac, slowed 1H timing to work with more LED strip types.
 March 23, 2016 - Beta with one example for 24bit pixels.